 Beijing has dropped an anti-dumping investigation into imported U.S. sorghum, which it had accused the United States of unfairly subsiding.
 It has also given approval for a U.S. private equity firm to buy Toshiba’s memory chip business.

-Those gestures could suggest a thaw with the U.S. as trade talks went on in Washington in an atmosphere of hopefulness but hardly assurance of a breakthrough in the impasse.
+Those gestures could suggest a thaw with the U.S. as trade talks went on for a second day Friday in Washington.

-“China has come to trade,” Larry Kudlow, the top White House economic adviser, told reporters Friday.
+“China has come to trade,” Larry Kudlow, the top White House economic adviser, told reporters.
 “They are meeting many of our demands.
 No deal yet, to be sure, and it’s probably going to take a while — it’s a process.”

 China’s Commerce Ministry said Friday that it was ending its inquiry into whether the U.S. was dumping sorghum in the Chinese market at artificially low prices, saying the investigation was not in the public interest.
 A day earlier, Beijing had cleared the way for a group led by the U.S. private equity firm Bain Capital to buy Toshiba’s computer memory chip business.

 The moves signaled at least a willingness by Beijing to work toward a deal with Washington.